-Section 3.10, Hazardous Materials and Wastes, of the EIR/EIS analyzes the potential impacts of the No Project Alternative and the HSR Build Alternative and describes impact avoidance and minimization features (IAMF) that would avoid, minimize, or reduce impacts.
+Section 3.10, Hazardous Materials and Wastes, of the Burbank to Los Angeles Project Section Draft Environmental Impact Report/Environmental Impact Statement (EIR/EIS) analyzes the potential impacts of the No Project Alternative and the High-Speed Rail (HSR) Build Alternative and describes impact avoidance and minimization features (IAMF) that would avoid, minimize, or reduce impacts.
 Where applicable, mitigation measures are proposed to further reduce, compensate for, or offset impacts of the HSR Build Alternative.
 This section also summarizes the existing hazardous materials and wastes conditions within the region and describes the affected environment in the resource study areas (RSA).